0xNSHuman/StackFlowView/README.md

 ## How does it work?

 **StackFlowView** is a high-level view capable of hosting a collection of custom `UIView`s.
 Which is, well, not unique behaviour..
-The special thing about though, is that it *enforces stack flow* behaviour (as the name suggests), which means:
+The special thing about it though, is that it *enforces stack flow* behaviour (as the name suggests), which means:
 1. Only the last view in stack allows user interaction.
 There is no way to affect past or future state of the UI flow;

 2. No view properties can be pre-determined until the moment before putting one into stack (**push** action).
 This way, every next stack item considers previous state and can be adjusted to reflect particular flow step;